SVF-tools/SUPA/README.md

 # SUPA: Value-flow-based demand-driven pointer analysis

 The source code of SUPA now has been merged to SVF.
-You just need to copy the CMakeLists and rebuild SVF.

 1. Download source code [SVF](https://github.com/SVF-tools/SVF)